Beliavsky/Fortran-code-on-GitHub/README.md

 [CHART_COUPE](https://github.com/meom-group/CHART_COUPE): Fortran plotting package base on NCL libraries, tuned for geophysical numerical model output, from meom-group

+[Contour_531](https://github.com/lguez/Contour_531): modern wrapper by Lionel Guez around subroutines of Jack Dongarra for determining sequences of points in the plane which may be used to draw contours through equal values of a surface, in module 531 of TOMS

 [Dislin_x_y_plot](https://github.com/andizuend/Dislin_x_y_plot): generates plots from within a Fortran program nearly as easily as with the provided [Dislin](https://www.dislin.de/) "quickplots", by Andi Zuend.
 However, unlike the quickplots, this module offers a lot more options for controlling the plot page, axis system and various curve properties.
 It also makes adding multiple x--y data sets (curves) to a single plot easy.

 [eggx-procall-2003](https://github.com/interkosmos/eggx-procall-2003): interfaces to the free X11 graphics library EGGX/ProCALL.
 The EGGX/ProCALL library provides fast and simple drawing routines on Linux, Unix, and Cygwin, directly callable from C or FORTRAN 77.